nerdfunk-net/app-skeleton/README.md

 # App Template

-A minimal full-stack application template with authentication, user management, and role-based access control (RBAC).
+A comprehensive full-stack application template designed for coding other apps.
+This template provides a solid foundation with authentication, user management, and role-based access control (RBAC), allowing you to quickly bootstrap new projects with essential features already implemented.

 ## Features